White Bird Skirt from a Sheer Drape

 This method was originally used for a Lion King JR bird ensemble, but the same approach can be adapted for other bird, fantasy, or animal costumes.
 It can be made in under an hour, costs under <$10, and is accessible for volunteers with basic sewing skills.

-Interfacing Pellon SF101- see my interfacing guide to learn more
+INTERFACING: Pellon SF101 or Generic- see my interfacing guide to learn more

-White Thread (I really like GĂĽtermann 274yd.
+THREAD White Thread (I really like GΓΌtermann 274yd.
 Sew-all Thread)

 DEFINITIONS